xiix0/scam/README.md

-Q:	What do Winnie the Pooh and John the Baptist have in common?
+Q:	What do agnostic, insomniac dyslexics do at night?
-A:	The same middle name.
+A:	Stay awake and wonder if there's a dog.